About the Department

 Elon’s outstanding physics faculty have a broad array of scholarly interests and expertise, including nanotechnology, computational theory, engineering, astronomy and environmental studies.
 Physics faculty actively pursue research in astrophysics, chaos theory, particle theory, quantum gravity, the physics of crystals and solids, physics teaching and engineering.
 They also have secured grants to enhance the physics curriculum from the National Science Foundation and NASA, among others.
 Faculty members routinely lead study abroad courses, including topics such as the astronomy of ancient civilizations, engineering of Rome and scientific history of England.

-Academically talented students who plan to major in physics are encouraged to apply for the Elon College Fellows and the Honors Fellows programs.
+Academically talented students who plan to major in physics, astrophysics, or astronomy are encouraged to apply for the Elon College Fellows and the Honors Fellows programs.
 Fellows receive scholarship support and study abroad grants, and participate in special courses and travel opportunities.
 Visit the Elon Fellows programs Website for more information.

 Our majors are encouraged to present their research findings at Elon’s annual Spring Undergraduate Research Forum (SURF).
 Students may also join the Society of Physics Students and become eligible for the national physics honor society, national awards and grants.
 Several Elon students have participated in GlaxoSmithKline’s Women in Science program, which offers scholarships and mentoring opportunities between female students and experienced female scientists.

-Because the study of physics trains the mind for general problem solving, a degree in physics is highly prized among college degrees.
-Employers in every field that requires critical thinking and problem solving seek out physics majors.
+Because the study of physics and astronomy trains the mind for general problem solving, a degree in these fields is highly prized among college degrees.
+Employers in every field that requires critical thinking and problem solving seek out physics and astronomy majors.
 Elon graduates have gone on to successful careers in technology, business, finance and education, to name a few.

 Many of our physics majors pursue graduate study in a variety of physics specialties.
 Elon graduates have pursued careers in astrophysics, particle physics, condensed matter physics, chaos and dynamical systems and theoretical physics, as well as electrical engineering, computer chip fabrication and design, and mechanical and civil engineering.
-A physics degree opens the door to a world of interesting career options.
+A degree in physics or astronomy opens the door to a world of interesting career options.